mnsmar/clipseqtools/index.md

           --rname_sizes data/hg19/chrom.sizes \
           --o_prefix clip/proteinA/ \
           -v

-- If you are running on a machine with **less** than 16GB RAM.

-        ... sorry no luck here

 The command above is doing a lot of things and it's going to take quite some time.
 Most likely it will take at least a few hours, so be **patient** and **do